-Succulent, Herb Roasted Pork Tenderloin (Buzhenina) that hardly takes any effort to make.
+There’s so much flavor in this JUICY and flavorful Buzhenina (Herb Roasted Pork Tenderloin).
+It hardly takes any effort to make and perfect for dinner or holidays.
 Classic Ukrainian recipe that uses 4 ingredients and never disappoints.

 I don’t do much pork recipes.
 That’s why you’re seeing less of them on my blog.